chawins/llm-sp/README.md

 ## TODO

-- [ ]  Find a cleaner distinction between adversarial and jailbreak attack/defense.
+- [ ]  Find a cleaner distinction between adversarial attacks, jailbreaks, and red-teaming.
 - [ ]  Separate vision-language works into a new section or page.